pink88/Tuiss2HA/README.md

 # Tuiss2HA

-This adds support for Tuiss Smartview blinds.
-These blinds use Bluetooth Low Energy and are controlled through a simple cover interface.
-This integration does not support RF control as used by the Tuiss remote control.
+This integration adds support for Tuiss SmartView blinds.
+These blinds use Bluetooth Low Energy and are exposed in Home Assistant as standard cover entities.
+Note: this integration does not support RF control (used by the Tuiss remote); for RF control you can use a device such as the [Sonoff RF Bridge](https://esphome.io/components/rf_bridge/).

-For best results it is highly recommended to use [ESPHome Bluetooth Proxies](https://esphome.io/components/bluetooth_proxy.html) instead of and built in bluetooth adapter from Home Assitants own hardware or Raspberry Pi.
+For best results, I strongly recommend using [ESPHome Bluetooth proxies](https://esphome.io/components/bluetooth_proxy.html) rather than the built-in Bluetooth adapter on Home Assistant hardware or a Raspberry Pi.

-## Supported Tuiss Hardware Versions and Prerequisites ##
+## Supported Tuiss hardware and prerequisites

-The following hardware versions have been tested and confirmed as working, but other versions should be supported.
+The following hardware versions have been tested and confirmed to work.
+Other versions may also be compatible.

-- TS3000: has an external battery pack that must be connected to the blind before use via a cable.
-It is charged with a DC barrel plug.
+- **TS3000**: External battery pack connected by cable; charged via a DC barrel plug.
-- TS5200/TS5300: has a battery pack integrated with the blind housing and is charged via USB-C input on the bottom of the blind.
-Additionally, it has a button to the rear on the charge port allowing manual control of the blind.
+- **TS5200 / TS5300**: Battery pack integrated into the blind housing; charged via USB‑C. Includes a manual control button near the charge port.
 Supports variable movement speeds.
-- TS2600/TS2900/TS5001/TS5101: Roller blinds which support variable movement speeds.
+- **TS2600 / TS2900 / TS5001 / TS5101**: Roller blinds that support variable movement speeds.

 ## Installation and adding your devices ##
 *Note: Devices should be automatically discovered if they are in range of a Bluetooth adapter/proxy once you have completed steps 1-3.
 If not you can add manually, though doing so may mean that your blinds are out of Bluetooth range.*